jglovier/depart/README.md

-# depart
+# Depart

-A simple departure time calculator
+A simple departure time calculator for helping you know when you should leave for an appointment, flight, train, etc.